danieltsoukup/us_census_income/README.md

   - create recipes based on the notebooks, and
   - run the end-to-end Flow.

-We recommend using at least CPU-2 16Gb instance for running the flow which typically completes around 6-7 minutes with the current settings, 80% of run time being the HP tuning.
+We recommend using at least CPU-2 16Gb instance for running the flow which typically completes around 6-7 minutes for 20 trials on selected features, 80-90% of the run time being the HP tuning.

 ## Workplan